romanejaquez/responsive-ui-flutter-workshop/step_05/instructions.md

 ```

-Our structure should be all set.
+The structure should be all set.
 If you run this now through DartPad, you will see the ```FlutterAirSideBar``` in place, however if you stretch it, it still shows all the time.

-How do we make it so it only shows only the icons when the screen is larger than ```mobile```, but then show both icons and labels when the screen is larger than ```tablet```?
+How do you make it so it only shows the icons when the screen is larger than ```mobile```, but then show both icons and labels when the screen is larger than ```tablet```?

-Let's go back to the top of the structure of the ```FlutterAirSideBar``` widget.
+Go back to the top of the structure of the ```FlutterAirSideBar``` widget.

 Wrap the ```Material``` widget inside a ```Visibility``` widget, and set its ```visible``` property to ```true``` only if the screen width is larger than ```mobile```, as such: